 Gum disease is a common infection in America and globally.
-The condition is also known as periodontitis, is an infection damaging the soft tissue and bone supporting the teeth.
+The condition is also known as periodontitis, an infection damaging the soft tissue and bone supporting the teeth.
 Unfortunately, most people ignore or remain oblivious to the condition, not seeking periodontal treatment to overcome this condition.

 It is estimated that nearly 70 percent of American adults are affected by gum disease primarily because they don’t maintain proper dental hygiene to allow inflammation of the gums around the tooth.
-The infection causes microorganisms to stick to the tooth’s surface, and the pockets of the gums surrounding the tooth continuing to multiply.
+The infection causes microorganisms to stick to the tooth’s surface, and the pockets of the gums surrounding the tooth continue to multiply.
 The immune system of the body reacts to the infection and releases toxins to cause inflammation.

 Gum disease or periodontitis generally affects the area surrounding the tooth, including the gums and bone.
 It results from plaque and bacteria build up around the tooth and the reaction of the immune system.

 Good dental hygiene is part of the prevention and treatment of gum disease.
 However, when the condition progresses, surgery is also an option.
 Smokers are susceptible to gum disease and failure of any treatments they obtain to overcome the situation.

 People affected by periodontitis will observe this condition’s symptoms, including swollen and bleeding gums when brushing and flossing, reddish gums, loose teeth, and other issues.
 Regular dental exams and cleanings prevent the progress of the periodontal disease.
 However, if the condition can progress, people must visit a periodontal dentist, a specialist treating these conditions.

 The specialist will evaluate gum disease symptoms and treatment for the patient after a thorough examination.
 The treatment’s primary aim is to clear out the bacteria from the pockets around the teeth to prevent further destruction of the bone and tissue.